 We endeavor to match geography with other related subjects such as Science to ensure a depth of experience without unnecessary duplication.

 We cover the Geography National Curriculum through a series of projects looking at both the local environment and the wider world.
 Children also have the opportunity to develop their studies further afield during residential field trips in Years 4 and 6.

 Map work skills are developed throughout the school.
 Many aspects introduced in Key Stage One are revisited and further developed in Key Stage Two.

-All children in Key Stage One and Year 4 have the opportunity to swim, with weekly sessions at the pool in Donyngs Leisure Centre for a term throughout the year.
+Children in Key Stage One and Year 4 have the opportunity to swim, with weekly sessions at the pool in Donyngs Leisure Centre for a term during the academic year.